Cutting technologies

 • Reduction of active component wear, even when trimming ultra-high-strength materials

-The ratio of cutting forces in HSSC compared to conventional shear cutting depends on the material.
+The ratio of cutting forces in HSIC compared to conventional shear cutting depends on the material.
 The appearance of the cut surfaces is also strongly influenced by the increased process speeds.
 Only minimal edge draw-in occurs, with virtually no smooth cut and very little burr.
-The separation surface in HSSC is almost entirely characterized by the fracture surface.
+The separation surface in HSIC is almost entirely characterized by the fracture surface.
 In contrast to conventional cutting, the fracture surface exhibits a fracture angle close to 90° and low roughness.
-In addition to high straightness in HSSC, the generation of adiabatic shear bands offers the possibility of specifically influencing local microstructures to achieve exceptional (surface) property combinations.
-This can enable the use of surfaces produced by HSSC as functional surfaces.
+In addition to high straightness in HSIC, the generation of adiabatic shear bands offers the possibility of specifically influencing local microstructures to achieve exceptional (surface) property combinations.
+This can enable the use of surfaces produced by HSIC as functional surfaces.

-HSSC is suitable for a wide range of materials.
+HSIC is suitable for a wide range of materials.
 For very ductile materials, edge draw-in is significantly reduced compared to conventional shear cutting.
-For very strong or hardened materials, HSSC allows for general trimming with excellent cut surface properties due to high local heat and associated local thermal softening.
+For very strong or hardened materials, HSIC allows for general trimming with excellent cut surface properties due to high local heat and associated local thermal softening.
 Sheet thicknesses ranging from 0.2 to 10 mm can be cut at Fraunhofer IWU.

 • Very high quality of the cut surfaces produced